opensemanticsearch/open-semantic-search/README.md

 # Dependencies

-Dependencies are resolved automatically by installation of the Debian or Ubuntu packages.
+Dependencies are resolved automatically by building or by installation of the Debian or Ubuntu packages or by building the Docker images.

 Documentation on this dependecies which may help debugging dependency hell issues or installations in other environments: